 The Institute for Cell Engineering comprises a faculty of 19 primary members listed here and affiliated faculty members listed below.
-Primary faculty take part in the every day activities of ICE, including planning and running journal clubs, planning seminar series and guiding the general research focus of the Institute.
+Primary faculty take part in the every day activities, including planning and running journal clubs, planning seminar series and guiding the general research focus of the Institute.

-Molecular basis of neuronal and glial cell fate specification and survival, High throughput screening, Functional analysis of candidate regulators of cell specification and survival in retina, Regulation of hypothalamic cell fate specification and function
+Regulation of hypothalamic cell fate specification and function, Functional analysis of candidate regulators of cell specification and survival in retina, High throughput screening, Molecular basis of neuronal and glial cell fate specification and survival

-For more information on becoming a member of ICE, please visit here.
+For more information on becoming a member of the Institute, please visit here.